 Add to your Goodreads shelf

-Gina is forced to confront her fears when she attends a high school reunion.
-Born into a male body, she spent her childhood and teen years living as a boy, and she has only now returned in an effort to put the past behind her so she can begin to live life without the continuing fear of loneliness and rejection.
+Gina Deveraux is forced to confront her fears when she attends a high school reunion.
+Born into a male body, she spent her childhood and teen years living as a boy, and is desperate to begin her new life without the continuing fear of loneliness and rejection.

 Want to read this one first in the series?
 Go ahead!
 Each of the GODS OF LOVE novellas is stand-alone with a common theme.
 They can be read in any order.